-Production for the three and nine months ended September 30, 2020 was 26% and 22% lower respectively compared to the three and nine months ended September 30, 2019 due to the continued impacts of temporary production curtailments and shut-ins implemented by the Company in the second quarter of 2020 due to the unprecedented low commodity prices as a result of the COVID-19 pandemic.
-These temporary curtailments were gradually reduced late in the third quarter of 2020 as commodity prices began to improve.
+Production for the three months and year ended December 31, 2020 was 15% and 20% lower respectively compared to the three months and year ended December 31, 2019.
+This decrease was due to the temporary production curtailments implemented by the Company and the suspension of the Company's 2020 capital program during the second and third quarter of 2020 in response to the unprecedented low commodity prices during certain periods of 2020 as a result of the COVID-19 pandemic.

-InPlay's capital program for the nine months ended September 30, 2020 consisted of \$12.5 million of development capital.
-The Company drilled one (1.0 net) extended reach horizontal ("ERH") well in Willesden Green and three (3.0 net) one-mile horizontal wells in Pembina during the first quarter of 2020, amounting to an equivalent of 4.5 gross horizontal miles (4.5 net horizontal miles).
-The Company also completed a water disposal facility in Pembina that will payout in less than one year and have long-term operating cost savings.
+InPlay's 2020 capital program consisted of \$23.1 million of development capital.
+The Company drilled four (4.0 net) extended reach horizontal ("ERH") wells in Willesden Green, three (3.0 net) one-mile horizontal wells in Pembina and one (0.2 net) non-operated ERH well in Pembina during the year ended December 31, 2020, amounting to an equivalent of 11 gross horizontal miles (9.4 net horizontal miles).
+The three (3.0 net) ERH wells in Willesden Green drilled in the fourth quarter were placed on production in the last week of December 2020.
+The one (0.2 net) ERH well in Pembina drilled in the fourth quarter was completed in January 2021 and placed on production in February.
+The Company also completed a water disposal facility in Pembina that is expected to payout in less than one year and generate long-term operating cost savings.